-In 2016 we told you about the R22 phase out and with summer approaching, Rob's Albertan Service Experts wanted to remind you of your choices.
+In 2016 we told you about the R22 phase out and with summer approaching, Rob's Albertan Service Experts wanted to remind you of your options.

 If you have an air conditioning system installed before 2010, it likely uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and comfy.
 The United States EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

-The cost of R22 is rising because of the decreasing supply, and will no longer be obtainable for use at all by 2020.
+The cost of R22 is increasing because of the reducing supply, and will not be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your air conditioner was made before January 2010, you have a few options:
+If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your air conditioner was manufactured before January 2010, you have a few options:

 1) Purchase an upgraded, more environmentally-friendly system, which requires the approved AC refrigerant.

 2) Call a professional to replace the parts in your current air conditioner to help make it compatible with approved A/C refrigerant.
-However, this is not recommended because it could nullify your warranty(ies).
+Keep in mind, this is not recommended because it could void your warranty(ies).